ASIJ-Mustangs/sinbad/tutorials/java/welcome02-obj.md

 A _class_ is a template, or blueprint, for creating _objects_.
 A class definition specifies _fields_ (pieces of information, or attributes, associated with an object) and _methods_ (functions defining the behavior of objects).
 An object, generally speaking, is used to represent  information as a compound form of data -- a unit of data made up of smaller, individual pieces (the _fields_).

 In the context of the weather data that we introduced in the [first tutorial](welcome01.md), we might be interested in representing and manipulating information about an **observation** -- a compound notion made up of smaller pieces of information, such as the temperature, wind direction, and general description of the weather conditions.
-To get started, add the following snippet of code to a `main` method (or `setup` in Processing).
-Don't forget to `import core.data.*;` at the top of your file (and additionally call `DataSource.initializeProcessing(this);` at the beginning of `setup()` in Processing).
+Create a Java file called Welcome02_Object.java.
+Then add the following snippet of code to a `main` method.
+Don't forget to `import core.data.*;` at the top of your file.
 I'm suffixing the variable names with `1` because later you'll set up another pair of variables to read an observation from a second observation station.

     String id1 = "KATL";
     DataSource ds1 = DataSource.connect("http://weather.gov/xml/current_obs/" + id1 + ".xml");